Calebbuffleben/on-demand-video-backend/README.md

 3. **Payment Security**: Stripe integration with webhook signature verification
 4. **Rate Limiting**: Implementation includes rate limiting to prevent API abuse
 5. **CORS Configuration**: CORS is properly configured to allow only specific origins

+## Multi-tenant Cloudflare Integration

+This application supports multi-tenant Cloudflare Stream integration, allowing each organization to use their own Cloudflare account:

+### How It Works

+1. **Default Credentials**: The application uses the default Cloudflare credentials from environment variables if an organization hasn't set up their own.

+2. **Organization-specific Credentials**: Organizations can configure their own Cloudflare account ID and API token, which will be used for all their video operations.

+3. **Credential Management API**: The following endpoints are available for managing organization Cloudflare credentials:
+   - `POST /api/videos/organization/cloudflare-settings` - Update Cloudflare credentials
+   - `GET /api/videos/organization/cloudflare-settings` - Get current Cloudflare settings
+   - `POST /api/videos/organization/test-cloudflare` - Test Cloudflare connection

+### Setting Up Organization Credentials

+1. Create a Cloudflare account and obtain your Account ID
+2. Create an API token with Stream permissions
+3. Use the `/api/videos/organization/cloudflare-settings` endpoint to save your credentials
+4. Test the connection with the `/api/videos/organization/test-cloudflare` endpoint

+### Security Considerations

+- API tokens are stored in the database and should be properly secured
+- The API only returns masked account IDs to prevent sensitive information leaks
+- Failed credential tests automatically clear invalid credentials

 ## Next Steps and Future Improvements